 Project Vision & Overview

-Your health is the catalyst for the new St. Paul’s
+Your health is the motivation for the new St. Paul’s Hospital and health campus

 The BC Ministry of Health has a new vision for delivering the best care to British Columbians, which places the patient at the centre and calls for the delivery of co-ordinated health care services where and when people need them most.
 The vision puts as much emphasis on helping people to stay healthy, address episodes of minor acute illness and better manage their chronic illnesses, as on providing high-quality critical and acute care services when they are very sick, supported by technological innovation.

-The new St. Paul’s will be a catalyst to realize the Ministry of Health’s vision for a new model of health care in B.C. that puts patients at the centre, integrates services across the continuum of care and shifts non-acute care from hospitals, bringing it closer to people in their communities.
-The redevelopment will draw on the hospital’s lengthy history of delivering integrated, seamless, patient-centred compassionate care to all B.C. residents.
+The new St. Paul’s Hospital and health campus will be a catalyst to realize the Ministry of Health’s vision for a new model of health care in B.C. that puts patients at the centre, integrates services across the continuum of care and shifts non-acute care from hospitals, bringing it closer to people in their communities.
+The new hospital will draw on its lengthy history of delivering integrated, seamless, patient-centred compassionate care to all B.C. residents.

 The right care by the right provider, in the right place at the right time